rebeccabernie/Neo4j-TimetablingSystem/DesignDocument.md

 	MATCH (l:Lecturer {name:"I McLoughlin"}), (m:Module {name: "Graph Theory"})
 	Create (l)-[:TEACHES]->(m)

-Match finds the lecturer and module, and create adds a relationship with the label "TEACHES" between the two.
+Match finds the lecturer and module, and create adds a relationship (*from* Lecturer *to* Module) with the label "TEACHES" between the two.

 Once lecturers and modules had been tied together, I moved onto student groups.
 I decided to create relationships day by day because the AllTimetablesList file goes by days - this meant I'd be less likely to miss anything by going in the same order.
 These relationships were more complicated than Lecturer-Module ones, and were created as follows: